nbarbettini/Intro-Web-Series/Day 2/README.md

 ###Grouping things together with div and span
-How can you group a whole bunch of HTML elements together so that you can control them with your CSS or Javascript.
+How can you group a whole bunch of HTML elements together so that you can control them with your CSS or Javascript?

 ```html
 <div>